uceeatb/Forecasting-of-COVID-Airline-Stocking/README.md

 [![View in Deepnote](https://deepnote.com/static/buttons/view-in-deepnote.svg)](https://deepnote.com/viewer/github.com/uceeatb/Forecasting-of-COVID-Airline-Stocks/blob/main/16012574_code.ipynb)

-Alternatively, if you still experience issues please consider downloading a local copy on the notebook, and running it using Anaconda
+Alternatively, if you still experience issues please consider downloading a local copy of the notebook, and running it using Jupter Notebook installed in an Anaconda environment.